noxlock/GMaps-GeoCode/docs/development-log.md

 ## 30/06/19

+Complete:

+- rewrote error handling
+- is_greater (greater or less than check)

 Completely rewrote single error handling function into many, smaller functions to make it easier to pinpoint errors.
 Fixed is_greater function, it was missing an elif, which caused it to return True if one check passed, but not the other.

 **Latitude to location is now completely functional.**

+## 4/07/19

+Complete:

+- rewrote latlong and reverse_geo_search, now down to ~3 lines

+- linted to 10 points

+- random function, now works with region.

+To do:

+- lots of documentation
+- args

+## 5/07/19

+Complete

+- some documentation

+- fully working random()

+- args

+- **program is done**

+To do:

+- lots more documentation
+- readme
+- testing
+- clean up documentation that i've already done